proximax-storage/xpx-chain-devportal-docs/docs/guides/cross-chain-swaps/atomic-cross-chain-swap-between-sirius-chain-public-and-private-chain.md

 3. Bob sends 10 bob:token to Alice (public chain).
 4. Alice receives the transaction.

-However, they do not trust each other that much.
+However, they do not trust each other.
 Bob could decide not to send his mosaics to Alice.
 Following this guide, you will observe how to make this swap possible using Sirius technology to remove the need for trust.

 ## Prerequisites